phpb-com/short-duid/README.md

 `npm install node-gyp -g && git clone https://github.com/phpb-com/short-duid.git && cd short-duid && npm install --save-dev` <br />
 `npm test`
 ```
-2.12s$ npm test
-> short-duid@1.2.0 test /home/travis/build/phpb-com/short-duid
 > ./node_modules/mocha/bin/mocha --reporter spec ./test/

   Short DUID
     #hashidEncode() and #hashidDecode()
-  ✓ should produce identical hashids from both instances for: 530166970
+      ✓ should produce identical hashids from both instances for: 701098
-  ✓ should produce different hashids for two different integers: 530166970 and 164008322
+      ✓ should produce different hashids for two different integers: 701098 and 851606
-  ✓ decode should return same integer given output of encode as argument passed to encode: 92271089
+      ✓ decode should return same integer given output of encode as argument passed to encode: 414993
-  ✓ decode should return same array of integers given output of encode as argument passed to encode: 530166970,164008322,92271089
+      ✓ decode should return same array of integers given output of encode as argument passed to encode: 701098,851606,414993
       ✓ should return hashid that is equal to "LeGxr" given [123456] as argument
-  ✓ should return hashid that is equal to [123456] given "LeGxr" as argument
+      ✓ should return hashid that is equal to [ "123456" ] given "LeGxr" as argument
       ✓ should return hashid that is equal to "reG4QhO4NCpm" given [123456,7890,123] as argument
       ✓ should return hashid that is equal to [123456,7890,123] given "reG4QhO4NCpm" as argument
+      ✓ should return different hashids given same value and different salt
     #getRandomAPIKey()
       ✓ should return random API key 64 characters long
       ✓ should return random API key each time called, should not be equal
     #getRandomPassword()
       ✓ should return random password 16 characters long
       ✓ should return random password each time called, should not be equal
     #getEpochStart()
       ✓ should return set epoch start, for instance #1: 1433116800000
       ✓ should return set epoch start, for instance #2: 1433116800000
       ✓ instance #1 and instance #2 should return same epoch start: 1433116800000
       ✓ should reset custom epoch to zero if given one larger than real epoch
       ✓ should accept custom epoch that is even 1 millisecond in the past
     #getSalt()
       ✓ should return set salt, for instance #1: 39622feb2b3e7aa7208f50f45ec36fd513baadad6977b53295a3b28aeaed4a54
       ✓ should return set salt, for instance #2: 39622feb2b3e7aa7208f50f45ec36fd513baadad6977b53295a3b28aeaed4a54
       ✓ instance #1 and instance #2 should return same salt: 39622feb2b3e7aa7208f50f45ec36fd513baadad6977b53295a3b28aeaed4a54
     #getShardID()
       ✓ should return set shard id for instance #1: 123
       ✓ should return set shard id for instance #2: 12
+      ✓ should return different shard ids for instance #1 and instance #2
     #getDUID()
       ✓ Asked for 1 DUIDs, correctly returns 1 DUIDs
+      ✓ Asked for 0 DUIDs, correctly returns 0 DUIDs
       ✓ Asked for 8192 DUIDs, correctly returns 8192 DUIDs
       ✓ Asked for 8193 DUIDs, correctly returns 1 DUIDs
       ✓ should have no duplicates in the returned arrays, 8192 IDs each, and combined.
-(138ms)
+(86ms)
     #getDUIDInt()
       ✓ Asked for 1 Int DUIDs, correctly returns 1 Integer DUIDs
+      ✓ Asked for 0 Int DUIDs, correctly returns 0 Integer DUIDs
       ✓ Asked for 8192 Int DUIDs, correctly returns 8192 Integer DUIDs
       ✓ Asked for 8193 Int DUIDs, correctly returns 1 Integer DUIDs
       ✓ should have no duplicates in the returned arrays, 8192 IDs each, and combined.
-(109ms)
+(52ms)
     DUID with drifting time
-  ✓ should generate ID with -6713 millisecond drift into the past from now( 1436230534758 ), 13059950129950720 should be numerically smaller than 13059978307284992
+      ✓ should generate ID with -2881 millisecond drift into the past from now( 1436495534326 ), 14171438882205696 should be numerically smaller than 14171450982772736
-  ✓ should consistently generate unique IDs even when time is drifting backwards constantly (391ms)
+      ✓ should consistently generate unique IDs even when time is drifting backwards constantly (160ms)

-  32 passing (715ms)
+  36 passing (372ms)
-The command "npm test" exited with 0.
 ```
 ## TODO
 - Add more tests, time drifting and sequence overflow could be done better than now